-Did you know that there were this many kinds of split ends?!?
+Did you know that there were this many kinds of split ends?
 Pretty nasty, right?
 Well, I can attest to the validity of this chart.
 Because, about 2 1/2 years ago, I saw just about every split end on it (except the white spots) in my own head of hair.
 It was bad y’all.
 I mean, baaaaaddddd!
 That’s when I took to carrying around purse scissors … so that I could take split ends to task at a moment’s notice, any time, any place (seriously, I was out of control)!

 So, I thought about the techniques and products that I’ve incorporated into my regimen that are probably the most responsible for that.
 I came up with three things that I think help me keep splits under control:

-Pre-pooing: Applying coconut oil, or a form of it (in my case Vatika Oil), to hair for an hour to overnight prior to washing reduces/prevents hygral fatigue and protein erosion that generally occur when washing hair.
+For those of you who don't know, pre-pooing is the act of applying a treatment to your hair before you shampoo or cleanse.
+Usually this treatment is in the form of an oil.
+Applying coconut oil, or a form of it (in my case Vatika Oil), to hair for an hour to overnight prior to washing reduces/prevents hygral fatigue and protein erosion that generally occur when washing hair.
 (For more on hygral fatigue, see this informative NaturallyCurly.com article).

 What does happen is that a weakened, split hair will typically break somewhere around the split and leave a new split (because the hair doesn’t break off clean/blunt).
 So the new split forms and may spread until it also breaks.
 Then another split is left behind and so on and so on.
 Therefore, cutting off split ends periodically, through search and destroys (my method of choice) and/or periodic trims as needed (once every few months, twice a year or yearly, all depends on your hair), helps prevent a cycle of splits and breakage.
 (Tip: Make certain trimming scissors are created for that purpose, are sharp and are used for hair only or you can cause more harm than good!)

 Ultimately, a lot of things contributed to a reduction in damage and split ends: weekly deep conditioning, gentle detangling, protective styling, etc. However, I think that incorporating pre-pooing, protein and pruning into my regimen are largely responsible for the significant reduction I’ve seen in split ends.
 And, a reduction in split ends and breakage has allowed me to retain length and grow my hair the longest it has ever been in my life.
 Don’t get me wrong, it ain’t perfect, but it seems to get better and better all of the time.